 A ground-breaking feature of the trial was admitting motion pictures as evidence.
 The large recessed screen in the back of the courtroom displayed the condition of the concentration camps for the "crimes against humanity" charges.

 Nuremberg was our last stop on the Rhein-Main-Danube Canal.
 Tonight we would cross the European continental divide and descend to the Danube.
 As we left Nuremberg, Dr. Markus Urban presented a lecture on the canal and its predecessors.
 Dr. Urban has written a book in collaboration with Daniel Gürtler, whom we had met earlier in the trip when he gave us a lecture on Bavaria.

 Attempts to build a canal across Europe date back at least to Charlemagne's unsuccessful attempt in the 8th century.
 In the 19th century the "Ludwig Canal" was completed from Bamberg to Nuremberg.
 It was a day late and a dollar short, but it did stay in operation until the start of WWII.
 The dignitaries who attended the grand opening in 1846 returned home on the newly constructed railway!

 There were still canal believers, but they focused their efforts on taming the rivers first by building dams, locks and power plants on the Main (34) and the Danube (6).
 It was the sale of power from these power plants that financed the canal.
 We are about to enter the first massive lock of the new (1992) canal.

 The canal segment we are now entering has clever mechanisms that conserve the water use.
 There is more about it at the above link.

 I have run to the back of the ship to capture the lock door closing.

-The canal was envisioned to carry freight -- passenger traffic wasn't on the planners' radar.
-Today, however, 21% of the ships are tourist ships like ours.
+The promoters envisioned the canal for freight -- passenger traffic wasn't on the planners' radar.
+Today 21% of the ships are tourist ships like ours.
 This has required numerous infrastructure modifications.